system76/docs/_articles/bluetooth.md

 ## Bluetooth version:

-Bluetooth 5.0 is backwards compatible with older Bluetooth versions but, older bluetooth versioned devices are not always compatible with newer devices.
+Bluetooth 5.0 is backwards compatible with older Bluetooth versions, but older bluetooth versioned devices are not always compatible with newer devices.

 ## Signal Interference: